-- temporary improvements - fixtures not permanently attached including appliances and window air conditioners - fees for professional services of architects, engineers and other consultants - construction or renovation of detached garages or out buildings
+- temporary improvements - fixtures not permanently attached including appliances and window air conditioners - fees for professional services of architects, engineers, and other consultants - construction or renovation of detached garages or outbuildings

-Priority is placed on renovation necessary to meet City of Urbana's property maintenance code, elimination of lead-based paint hazards, exterior renovation, energy conservation, and any eligible interior renovation.
+Priority is placed on renovation necessary to meet the City of Urbana's property maintenance code, elimination of lead-based paint hazards, exterior renovation, energy conservation, and any eligible interior renovation.

-- 1) The applicant may not apply for rehabilitation assistance through the Whole House Deferred Loan Program if the applicant or the property to be rehabilitated received whole house rehabilitation assistance from the Grants Management Division in the past and or the lien is still outstanding.
-However, the applicant may receive assistance through other programs listed in the manual if conditions arise and qualifications are met. - 2) A Whole House Grant/Deferred Loan shall not exceed \$25,000. - 3) A Whole House Grant/Deferred Loan recipient shall not be required to pay for administrative expenses related to processing of the application, such as title searches and recording fees. - 4) A lien shall be placed against the property for the purpose of recovering a portion of the cost of rehabilitation.
+- 1. The applicant may not apply for rehabilitation assistance through the Whole House Deferred Loan Program if the applicant or the property to be rehabilitated received whole house rehabilitation assistance from the Grants Management Division in the past 10 years or the lien is still outstanding.
+However, the applicant may receive assistance through other programs listed in the manual if conditions arise and qualifications are met. - 2.
+A Whole House Grant/Deferred Loan shall not exceed \$25,000. - 3.
+A Whole House Grant/Deferred Loan recipient shall not be required to pay for administrative and program delivery expenses related to the processing of the application, such as title searches and recording fees. - 4.
+A lien shall be placed against the property for the purpose of recovering a portion of the cost of rehabilitation.
 The lien amount shall be calculated as the full amount of the deferred loan portion.
-During the 5 year loan term, if the home is not occupied as the primary residence, vacated, sold, rented to others, or title is otherwise transferred the entire deferred loan portion shall become due and payable to the City. - 5) Indebtedness secured by the property shall not exceed 100 percent of the after-rehabilitation value of the property as estimated by Grants Management Division.
-After Rehab Value is calculated by adding the current tax assessment value to the half of the deferred loan portion.
-However if an appraisal has been completed within three years of the application, the appraisal or a current Comparative Market Analysis CMA, provided by a licensed real estate broker may be used in place of the assessed value. - 6) During the loan term of the applicant, if the home is not occupied as the primary residence, vacated, sold, rented to others, or title is otherwise transferred, the deferred loan portion shall become immediately due and payable to the City. - 7) Before documents can be executed to initiate the renovation project (i.e., note, mortgage, construction contract), the applicant must pay all sums necessary to release outstanding liens on the property other than a first mortgage and tax liens in good standing.
-Liens that must be released before work can proceed include, but are not limited to, liens for past-due income and sewer benefit taxes and liens for junk and debris removal.
-Property tax payments on the subject premises must be current at the time documents for the renovation project is executed. - 8) Before documents can be executed to initiate the renovation project, the applicant must provide evidence in the form of a Certificate of Insurance that she/he has insured subject premises against loss by fire and hazards included within the term
+During the 5-year loan term, if the home is not occupied as the primary residence, vacated, sold, rented to others, or the title is otherwise transferred the entire deferred loan portion shall become due and payable to the City. - 5.
+Indebtedness secured by the property shall not exceed 100 percent of the afterrehabilitation value of the property as estimated by Grants Management Division.
+After Rehab Value is calculated by adding the current tax assessment value to half of the deferred loan portion.
+However, if an appraisal has been completed within three years of the application, the appraisal or a current Comparative Market Analysis CMA, provided by a licensed real estate broker may be used in place of the assessed value. - 6.
+During the loan term of the applicant, if the home is not occupied as the primary residence, vacated, sold, rented to others, or title is otherwise transferred, the deferred loan portion shall become immediately due and payable to the City. - 7.
+Before documents can be executed to initiate the renovation project (i.e., note, mortgage, construction contract), the applicant must pay all sums necessary to release outstanding liens on the property other than a first mortgage and tax liens in good standing.
+Liens that must be released before work can proceed, include, but are not limited to, liens for past-due income and sewer benefit taxes, and liens for junk and debris removal.
+Property tax payments on the subject premises must be current at the time documents for the renovation project are executed. - 8.
+Before documents can be executed to initiate the renovation project, the applicant must provide evidence in the form of a Certificate of Insurance that she/he has insured subject premises against loss by fire and hazards included within the term "extended coverage."

-"extended coverage."
 This insurance shall be maintained in the amounts required by the City for as long as the property remains encumbered by the Deferred Loan.
+The City shall be listed as an additional insured on the property through the term of the loan.